 Location: Montreal, Quebec

-J.L.
-Richards & Associates Limited (JLR) was retained by Hydro Québec (HQ) to provide advisory services to HQ throughout the development phase of two utility-scale solar photovoltaics (PV) facilities.
+JLR was retained by Hydro Québec (HQ) to provide advisory services to HQ throughout the development phase of two utility-scale solar photovoltaics (PV) facilities.
 These projects were the first two large-scale PV projects to be developed by HQ and within the province of Quebec.
 Therefore, the projects were trailblazers for the development of appropriate project management and regulatory processes within Quebec.

 JLR provided advisory services and insights into many topics and facets relating to development of the solar projects, from inception through to operations and maintenance.
 The JLR team provided advice on project development strategies, contractual structures, scheduling approaches, environmental approvals, and electrical connection approvals needed for solar facilities.
 JLR assisted HQ to find solutions that ensured a dependable and successful project without an onerous level of process.
 This assistance involved careful consideration of how processes were undertaken in other jurisdictions and their application within the province of Quebec and its existing regulatory structure.